Captison/takedown/readme.md

 ## How do I configure this?

-As seen above, configuration can be set when creating a parser instance.
+Configuration can be set when creating a parser instance.

 ```js
 let quotation = '<div class="blockquote">{value}</div>';